mrdoowan/lhgWebsite/README.md

 * hashids
 (Note: I could be missing a few...)

 When you pull this repo, you will not have the npm modules.
-Those need to be installed yourself with "npm install <module>".
-Either that or the "package.json" should do it for you.
+Those need to be installed yourself with "npm install" with the "package.json".
 - For training purposes, [I got everything setup by watching this video](https://www.youtube.com/watch?v=v0t42xBIYI)
--

 ## Running the Server & Client

 Run the following command lines in the root directory.

-To get the server running only: (Server is running on Port 5000)
+To get the server running only: (Server is running on Port 5000) **NOTE:** The /external/env file is needed from Doowan
 ```sh
 npm run server
 ```